FAQ

 Do you have a plan for if it rains?

-• Again, I have two studios but they are small and require A LOT of Photoshop work for extended family sessions.
+• For those who prefer indoor options, I have three studios available.
+However, these studios are small and require significant Photoshop work for larger family sessions.

 Can I bring my dog?

-Yes!
-Absolutely.
-I am an animal person.
-Just know that dogs change the energy of a session - especially when kids are involved.
-Dogs are only good for a handful of photos before they’d rather just do dog stuff.
-I have taken thousands of images while standing on a dog leash because of this.
-I am a dog person.
-And a cat person.
-But I’d avoid bringing your cat.
-That would be chaos.two
+I’m absolutely an animal person!
+Dogs are welcome at sessions, but it’s important to note that they can change the energy—especially when kids are involved.
+Dogs are usually good for a handful of photos before they’d rather just do dog stuff.
+(I’ve taken thousands of images while standing on a dog leash because of this!)

 My toddler is impossible, are you sure you can photograph them?